-This is Mark Washington’s 10th season as a member of the Lion’s coaching staff, his fourth as the club’s defensive coordinator and his 21st season in the CFL including 11 years as a player.
+Mark returns for his 11th season as a member of the Lions’ coaching staff in 2018, his fifth as the club’s defensive coordinator and his 22nd season in the CFL including 11 years as a player.

-In his previous nine seasons coaching the club’s secondary, Mark has presided over no fewer than 15 West Division All-Stars and nine CFL All-Stars from the defensive back position.
-As a unit, his defence ranked in the top three of 12 different categories in 2016 and led the league in the fewest yards allowed (6,079), fewest first-downs allowed (348) and most sacks (tied 52).
+In his previous 10 seasons coaching the club’s secondary, Mark has presided over no fewer than 15 West Division All-Stars and nine CFL All-Stars from the defensive back position.

 Prior to making the transition to the coaching ranks from the gridiron in 2008, Mark spent five seasons patrolling the Lions’ secondary from his halfback position (‘03-‘07) including the Lions’ 2006 Grey Cup championship season.

 Originally coming to the CFL in 1997 with the Montreal Alouettes, Washington spent six seasons with the Als including their 2002 Grey Cup title season.